Tudwall/Tudwall/README.md

 I'm learning web development and sometimes working on projects!

 🔭 Working on: [SpinIt!](https://github.com/Tudwall/SpinIt), a music collection website using Discogs' API<br>
-🌱 Learning: Getting my web developper certification !</a>
+🌱 Learning: Getting my web developper certification, learning new frameworks (Ionic/Angular) and a lot of other things at Prof En Poche !</a>

 ### Tech stack